-This page explains about a gall bladder (HIDA) scan and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.
+This page explains about gall bladder (HIDA) scans, what is involved and what to expect when your child comes to Great Ormond Street Hospital for the scan.

 What is a gall bladder scan?

 A gall bladder (HIDA) scan is used to show the size, structure and location of your child’s liver and gall bladder.
 The scan works by injecting a substance called an isotope into your child’s veins, which then travels to the liver and gall bladder.
 The isotope is called hepatobiliary imino-Diacetic acid (HIDA) so you may hear the scan referred to as a HIDA scan.

 Are there any alternatives?

 Various types of scans such as CT, ultrasound and X-rays can show the size and shape of your child’s liver and gall bladder, but not how well they are working.
 The results of the scan are then used to plan your child’s treatment.

 When you receive your appointment letter

 If you are unable to keep this appointment, please inform the department at least two weeks beforehand.
 Sometimes, we can offer the appointment to another child on the waiting list.
 As so many children and young people need to use our services, we have had to introduce a policy where if a child cancels or does not attend two appointments in a row, we will close their referral and inform their GOSH consultant.

 If your child is aged less than one year, they will need to be prescribed a medicine called phenobarbitone for this test.
 This helps the liver and gall bladder take up the isotope, which increases the accuracy of the test.
 Please see your doctor to arrange this in plenty of time as the medicine needs to be taken three days before the test.